Skip to main content

 PFAS Strategic Plan

-DEQ plans to complete and implement a cross-media PFAS Strategic Plan to evaluate actions required to address PFAS.
+DEQ completed a cross-media PFAS Strategic Plan and will implement actions required to address PFAS.
 PFAS are known as “forever chemicals" because they break down slowly over time, and can accumulate in the environment and tissues of wildlife and humans.
 Scientific studies have shown that exposure to PFAS may be linked to serious health risks.
-The Strategic Plan will be informed by the specific actions set out in EPA's PFAS Strategic Roadmap.
-The Strategic Plan is currently under development and a draft plan is anticipated in December 2024.
-Funding will be used to implement actions consistent with the Plan.
+The Strategic Plan is informed by the specific actions set out in EPA's PFAS Strategic Roadmap.
+The Strategic Plan was released in July 2025 and can be found on DEQ's web page about PFAS.

 Toxic contamination of fish and water in the basin creates a disproportionately high health risk for tribal people and other people who consume high amounts of fish.
 Actions to address toxics from entering and spreading in Oregon waters will help recover native fish populations and allow people to eat more traditional amounts of fish without being exposed to disproportionately high contamination levels.

-DEQ and our partners are committed to addressing environmental impacts and burdens of historically disadvantaged and/or underserved communities throughout this project.
-See the above fact sheets under “Projects" to see how each project will specifically address environmental justice issues.
+DEQ and our partners are committed to addressing environmental impacts and burdens of historically impacted communities throughout this project.
+See the above fact sheets under “Projects" to see how each project will specifically benefit communities.

 Contact